CSCfi/csc-user-guide/docs/cloud/rahti/images/overview.md

 * Next, you have the image name itself, `centos`.
 There are a lot of other "base images" in `docker.io/library`, like for example, `ubuntu` or `alpine`.

-* Finaly, it is the tag, `latest`.
+* Finally, it is the tag, `latest`.
 This is the default tag for an image, but an image can have any given name for a tag.
 This is used to differentiate between version of the same image.
 Examples for `centos` are: `8`, `7`, `8.1.1911`, and lots more.
 The contents of a given tag can change with time, `latest` will be always the most updated version.
 But other tags are left unchanged after they are released.